-While I think it applies to a lot of retailers from the garden center all the up to the luxury jewelry stores, an important example is the independent hardware store...
+While I think it applies to many retailers, from the garden center all the up to the luxury jewelry stores, an important example is the independent hardware store...

-A customer comes in, employee asks, “Can I help you?”
-Customer says, “I need to find this part.”
-Employee says, “No problem,” and heads off in front of the customer to the appropriate area without speaking to the customer; “Keep up and follow me” are implied.
+A customer comes in, and an employee asks, “Can I help you?”
+The customer says, “I need to find this part.”
+The employee says, “No problem,” and heads off in front of the customer to the appropriate area without speaking to the customer; “Keep up and follow me” are implied.
 They arrive at the item, confirm the price, customer says “Thanks,” and proceeds to the checkout line.

-The reasons the claw approach to retail or so deadly is that it is one step away from the Internet, one step from point and click.
+The reasons the claw approach to retail is so deadly is that it is one step away from the Internet, one step from point and click.

-If that's experience in your store, you are more likely to be at risk to the Amazon price checking apps, or low average ticket.
+If that's the experience in your store, you are more likely to be at risk to the Amazon price checking apps or low average tickets.
 Why?
 Because if the customer doesn’t ask for it, it isn’t sold.

 That’s why so many family hardware stores are in danger of going out of business.

-Customers go to the big boxes for the more profitable items either because they don’t know the independent has the item or the hardware store doesn’t leverage the goodwill they have with their customers in a compelling way.
+Customers go to the big boxes for the more profitable items either because they don’t know the independent has the item or the hardware store doesn’t leverage their goodwill with their customers in a compelling way.

 Book Trained, Not Necessarily People Trained